Two people died Wednesday after severe weather caused a landslide in western North Carolina.

 Several towns in western North Carolina reported high water levels, power outages, downed trees and blocked roads.

-The city of Asheville reported road and park closings and school delays Wednesday.
+The city of Asheville has reported road and park closings and school delays.
 It is managing water releases from the North Fork Reservoir Dam.

 Alberto made landfall Monday as a subtropical storm in the Florida Panhandle and weakened to a subtropical depression later that day.
 But it brought heavy rainfall, drenching parts of northern Georgia, the western Carolinas and Tennessee on Tuesday, increasing the threat of flash flooding in those areas, the National Weather Service said.